 - Associate Chair, Community Health Sciences, Boston University School of Public Health

-- Assistant Professor, Pediatrics, Boston University School of Medicine
+- Associate Professor, Pediatrics, Boston University School of Medicine

 - Wheaton College, BA

 Gunn C, Bernstein J, Bokhour B, McCloskey L. Narratives of Gestational Diabetes Provide a Lens to Tailor Postpartum Prevention and Monitoring Counseling.
 J Midwifery Womens Health.
 2020 Sep; 65(5):681-687.
 PMID: 32568461.

 McCloskey L, Quinn E, Ameli O, Heeren T, Craig M, Lee-Parritz A, Iverson R, Jack B, Bernstein JA.
 Interrupting the Pathway from Gestational Diabetes Mellitus to Type 2 Diabetes: The Role of Primary Care.
 Womens Health Issues.
 2019 Nov - Dec; 29(6):480-488.
 PMID: 31562051.

 McCloskey L, Sherman ML, St John M, Siegel H, Whyte J, Iverson R, Lee-Parritz A, Bernstein J. Navigating a 'Perfect Storm' on the Path to Prevention of Type 2 Diabetes Mellitus After Gestational Diabetes: Lessons from Patient and Provider Narratives.
 Matern Child Health J. 2019 May; 23(5):603-612.
 PMID: 30949932.